wubs/485-Project/pa6/README.md

 Click View Visualization to trigger the graph in the detail information block.

 The graph contains the following information:
-   1. The central node: the page whoses detail information is shown;
+   1. The central node: the page whose detail information is shown;
    2. The surrounding node: the pages who shared categories with the central node;
    3. Weight of the edges: how many categories are shared with the central node;
-   4. The dimension of the node:
+   4. Name tag of the nodes: title of the article.